- KTC engineers helped to mentor St. Joseph’s Collegiate Institute students.

 “We appreciated the time you provided to the team and the KTC resources for this year’s competition,” Massing said.
 “It was a pleasure working with KTC, and we all profited from the experience.”

-Learn more about how the students from St. Joseph’s prepared for the competition, as well as coverage of the FIRST Robotics Competition at RIT in the videos below.
+Learn more about how the students from St. Joe’s prepared for the competition and check out coverage of the FIRST Robotics Competition at RIT in the videos below.